 This is why is is very important to ensure the pot you grow your amaryllis in has good drainage.
 Amaryllis roots like damp soil but they do not like waterlogged soil.

-Stimulating the bulb before dormancy can lead to later problems
+Stimulating the bulb before dormancy has ended can lead to leaf problems later

 After amaryllis have bloomed the bulb will want to go into a dormant phase and should be allowed to do so.
 Amaryllis bulbs require between 2 – 3 months of dormancy to rest.